Sairyss/domain-driven-hexagon/README.md

 ### Other recommendations

 - If translations of error messages to other languages is needed, consider storing those error messages in a separate object/class rather than inline string literals.
 This will make it easier to implement localization by adding conditional getters.
+- You can use "Problem Details for HTTP APIs" standard for returned exceptions, described in [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807).
+Read more about this standard: [REST API Error Handling - Problem Details Response](https://blog.restcase.com/rest-api-error-handling-problem-details-response/)

 Example files: